How to Pay for College Tuition: Top 6 Ways

 With the growing cost of college tuition, it’s become increasingly more difficult for students to pursue higher education.
-But don’t lose heart—while crowdfunding is one great option for financing your education, there are plenty of other ways to pay for college in case you fall short of your fundraising goal.
+But don’t lose heart—while crowdfunding is one great option for raising money for school, there are plenty of other ways of paying college fees in case you fall short of your fundraising goal.
 Read on to learn how to pay for college without taking on major student debt.

 Many students don’t know how to pay for college without loans, yet financial aid is one of the best options available to anyone whose family doesn’t have the means to financially support them through school.
 FAFSA (the Free Application for Federal Student Aid and it is offered by the US government.
 It allows a student to apply for aid by filling out details about his or her family’s background; this includes total household income, savings, and any assets they happen to own.
 Depending on these factors, the student may qualify for a variety of financial aid ranging from federal and state to school and private sources.

 Tip: If your parents have divorced or separated, only list the parent who claims you as a dependent.
 This way, the total household income stated on your application will be lower, and your chances of receiving a greater subsidy will be higher.